 Note: Curry powders differ in spiciness!
 Only use HOT if you can handle the heat!

-Because there are quite a number of spices, it's not the end of the world if you skip one or two of them (except curry powder!).
+3. Spices: Because there are quite a number of spices, it's not the end of the world if you skip one or two of them (except curry powder!).
 It won't taste quite the same but still really great.
 The ones that aren't that critical (in isolation) are: nutmeg, thyme, cayenne, pepper, and All Spice.

-4. Or coriander/
+4. Or coriander/cilantro